francescobrun/mr-bmd/README.md

 # MR-BMD (Minimum-Residual Basis Material Decomposition)
-Sample data as well Python code for the article: V. Di Trapani, L. Brombal, and F. Brun, [Multi-material spectral photon-counting micro-CT with minimum residual decomposition and self-supervised deep denoising](https://doi.org/10.1364/OE.471439), *Optics Express*, 2022.
+Sample data and Python code for the article: V. Di Trapani, L. Brombal, and F. Brun, [Multi-material spectral photon-counting micro-CT with minimum residual decomposition and self-supervised deep denoising](https://doi.org/10.1364/OE.471439), *Optics Express*, 2022.

 **Note**: MR-BMD might require a few minutes on a modern multi-core machine for 512x512 images.
 An implementation of conventional multi-material BMD is also included in the repository for comparison.